unclecode/whisperanywhere-js/README.md

 - Custom fine-tuning options for improved accuracy
 - Windows support

+## Troubleshooting

+1. Open the WhisperAnywhere app.
+It will appear in your menu bar.
+2. Select "Open Activity Log", or "Open Error Log" to view any errors or issues that may have occurred.
+3. If you encounter any issues, please [open an issue](https://github.com/unclecode/whisperanywhere/issues/new) on our GitHub repository.

 ## Building from Source

 If you'd like to compile WhisperAnywhere yourself: